lonekorean/super-feed/README.md

 If you are using SuperFeed in a web app, then the `Application_Start()` method of your `Global.asax.cs` is a good place for this.

 After that, you can retrieve your super feed by calling `GetTopFeed()`.
 This takes all of your feeds, merges them together, thins things out by applying a weighting algorithm, and gives you the resulting list.

-The weighting algorithm does a couple of things behind the scenes, but the main goal is to favor diversity and freshness of `FeedItems`.
+`FeedCoordinator` has several public properties that you can tweak to customize its behavior:

+- StaggerDelay: stagger time between initial API calls to sources (in ms, default is 10000)
+- IntervalDelay: pause between repeating API calls to same source (in ms, default is 900000)
+- MaxPerSource: max items returned from GetFeed() (default is 100)
+- MaxAllSources: max items returned from GetTopFeed() (default is 20)
+- PromoteRepresentation: helps GetTopFeed() include items from all sources (default is 2)
+- PromoteStreakLimit: helps GetTopFeed() limit consecutive items from the same source (default is 2);
+- PromoteRecent: helps GetTopFeed() include the freshest items (in days, default is 365)

 Take a look at `SuperFeedConsole.Program.Main()` for sample code: https://github.com/lonekorean/super-feed/blob/master/SuperFeedConsole/Program.cs